RouninMedia/reveal-hidden-scripts/README.md

 By contrast the entirely commented file parses and loads in an average time of: `34ms`

-This reveals that the commented script file - which is 170.4% the size of its counterpart - parses in ***a quarter*** the time it takes for the uncommented script file.
+This reveals that the *commented script file* - not less than 170.4% the size of its counterpart - may be parsed in ***a quarter*** the time it takes for the *uncommented script file* to be parsed.

-This shows - for what it's worth - that having a script completely commented out when it is first downloaded saves a significant amount of time.
+For what it's worth, this shows that having a script completely commented out when it is first downloaded saves a significant amount of time.

-Here we are saving not less than **75%** of the time it takes to download and parse a JS file.
+Here we are saving as much as **75%** of the time it takes to download and parse a JS file.

-Anything above 100ms is noticeable, while anything below is perceived as near-instantaneous.
-So reducing processing time from `135ms` to `34ms` is a dramatic difference.
+Since anything above 100ms is noticeable, while anything below is perceived as near-instantaneous, reducing processing time from `135ms` to `34ms` is a dramatic difference.

 _____